-Each of these kits can teach you a brand new skill in a single afternoon, why not give one a go, today?
+Each of these kits can teach you a brand new skill in a single afternoon.
+Awesome.

 Truslin – DIY Needle Felting Kit with Gift Box Faceless Cat (Pastoral Cat, American Shorthair, Japanese Bobtails and Tuxedo Cat) 4 in 1 Kit

 We fell in love at first sight of the faceless cat collection and we were really pleased to discover how gentle an intro to the art of needle felting could be.

 The box contains absolutely everything you need to make your own cat and yes, the end result is every bit as cut as the one on the packaging.

 You might need to give young children a bit of a helping hand when making this, but otherwise, it’s just about the best way to spend a Sunday afternoon that’s been invented.

 Martin/F. Weber Bob Ross Master Paint Set

 If you’re going to get into painting then who better to lead you through the process than Bob Ross America's favorite TV art teacher?

 This is an oil painting set, so expect to learn how to use a canvas and easel and how to mix paints and remove them when things go wrong too.

 Sadly, for me, there’s no artistic talent included in the box and my painting wasn’t great but our eldest produced amazing work, so it’s definitely me and not the kit at fault, here.